innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. Problem Report Format

     If the problem is present in released medical devices _or_ there is no plan on fixing the problem, then confirm that the problem report is formatted correctly.
-Also check that it includes the cause, risk assessment, and justification as to why the issuen't fixed, as appropriate.
-If the problem was found before it was released and we fix it, there's no need to write out all of the details.
+Also, check that it includes the cause, risk assessment, and justification as to why the issue wasn't fixed, as appropriate.
+If the problem was found before it was released and we fixed it, there's no need to write out all of the details.

 **Comments:**